jpetazzo/jpetazzo.github.io/_posts/2017-04-26-employee-training-professional-development.markdown

 *spoken* English was a very different story, though.
 We'll get back to that soon enough!

-In 2011, I move to San Francisco to join dotCloud, the startup that eventually became Docker.
+In 2011, I moved to San Francisco to join dotCloud, the startup that eventually became Docker.
 We were
 5, 6 engineers in a coworking space, Founder's Den, at 625 3rd Street in San Francisco.
 My extremely